 The second occurrence refers to the postcode of a service user's usual residence ('usual' means 4 or more days per week on average).
 This is intended to capture the postcode of the 'geographic location' of a person, not their postal address postcode.
-The service user's postcode must relate to their selected 'residential setting'.
+The service user's postcode must relate to their selected 'residential setting' (as captured in 'Person-residential setting, NDA code N[N]').